A Smale-Barden manifold admitting K-contact but not Sasakian structure: Basic notions

 In \cite[Lemma 24]{MRT}, it is proved that if $D_1\subset S_1$ and $D_2\subset S_2$ are symplectic surfaces intersecting transversally and positively with $F_1,F_2$, respectively, such that $D_1\cdot F_1=D_2\cdot F_2=d$.
 Then $D_1,D_2$ can be glued to a symplectic surface $D=D_1\# D_2 \subset S_1 \#_{F_1=F_2} S_2$ with self-intersection $D^2=D_1^2+D_2^2$ and genus $g(D)=g(D_1)+g(D_2)+d-1$.
 This can be done with several surfaces simultaneously.

 The following result is very useful to make intersections nice.

 \begin{lemma}[{\cite[Lemma 6]{MRT}}] Let $(X,\omega)$ be a symplectic $4$-manifold, and suppose that $D, D' \subset X$ are symplectic surfaces intersecting transversally and positively.
-Then we can isotop $D$ (small in the $C^0$-sense, only around the points of $D\cap D'$) so that $D$ is symplectic, $D$ and $D'$ intersect nicely (symplectically orthogonal). \end{lemma}
+Then we can isotop $D$ (small in the $C^0$-sense, only around the points of $D\cap D'$) so that the image of $D$ under the isotopy is symplectic, $D$ and $D'$ intersect nicely (symplectically orthogonal). \end{lemma}

 To produce symplectic cyclic $4$-orbifolds, we shall contract chains of symplectic surfaces.

 \begin{definition} Let $X$ be a symplectic $4$-manifold.
 A \emph{chain of symplectic surfaces} $\cC=C_1\cup \ldots \cup C_l$ consists of $l\geq 1$ symplectic surfaces $C_i$, of genus $g=0$ and self-intersection $C_i^2=-b_i\leq -2$, such that $C_i\cap C_j=\emptyset$ for $|i-j|>1$ and $C_i\cap C_{i+1}$ is a nice intersection, $i=1,\ldots, l-1$. \end{definition}